Rethinking Pre-Trained Feature Extractor Selection in Multiple Instance Learning for Whole Slide Image Classification: Abstract

 \section{Abstract}

-Multiple instance learning (MIL) has become a preferred method for classifying gigapixel whole slide images (WSIs), without requiring patch label annotation.
-The focus of the current MIL research stream is on the embedding-based MIL approach, which involves extracting feature vectors from patches using a pre-trained feature extractor.
-These feature vectors are then fed into an MIL aggregator for slide-level prediction.
-Despite prior research suggestions on enhancing the most commonly used ResNet50 supervised model pre-trained on ImageNet-1K, there remains a lack of clear guidance on selecting the optimal feature extractor to maximize WSI performance.
-This study aims at addressing this gap by examining MIL feature extractors across three dimensions: pre-training dataset, backbone model, and pre-training method.
-Extensive experiments were carried out on the two public WSI datasets (TCGA-NSCLC and Camelyon16) using four SOTA MIL models.
-The main findings indicate the following: 1) Performance significantly improves with larger and more varied pre-training datasets in both CNN and Transformer backbones.
-2) `Modern and deeper' backbones greatly outperform `standard' backbones (ResNet and ViT), with performance improvements more guaranteed in Transformer-based backbones.
-3) The choice of self-supervised learning (SSL) method is crucial, with the most significant benefits observed when applied to the Transformer (ViT) backbone.
-The study findings have practical implications, including designing more effective pathological foundation models.
-Our code is available at: \url{https://anonymous.4open.science/r/MIL-Feature-Extractor-Selection}
+Multiple instance learning (MIL) has become a preferred method for gigapixel whole slide image (WSI) classification without requiring patch-level annotations.
+Current MIL research primarily relies on embedding-based approaches, which extract patch features using a pre-trained feature extractor and aggregate them for slide-level prediction.
+Despite the critical role of feature extraction, there is limited guidance on selecting optimal feature extractors to maximize WSI performance.
+This study addresses this gap by systematically evaluating MIL feature extractors across three dimensions: pre-training dataset, backbone model, and pre-training method.
+Extensive experiments were conducted on two public WSI datasets (TCGA-NSCLC and Camelyon16) using four state-of-the-art (SOTA) MIL models.
+Our findings reveal that: 1) selecting a robust self-supervised learning (SSL) method has a greater impact on performance than relying solely on an in-domain pre-training dataset; 2) prioritizing Transformer-based backbones with deeper architectures over CNN-based models; and 3) using larger, more diverse pre-training datasets significantly enhances classification outcomes.
+We hope that these insights can provide practical guidance for optimizing WSI classification and explain the reasons behind the performance advantages of the current SOTA pathology foundation models.
+Furthermore, this work may inform the development of more effective pathology foundation models.
+Our code is publicly available at \textit{https://github.com/bryanwong17/MIL-Feature-Extractor-Selection}